aly-0308/Telegram_Weather_chatbot/README.md

 ### Step 4: Install Dependencies

-1. Create a file named `requirements.txt` in your project folder.
-2. Copy the following list of libraries into it:

-    ```
-    pandas
-    scikit-learn
-    nltk
-    spacy
-    requests
-    geopy
-    python-telegram-bot
-    python-dotenv
-    ```
-3. Open your terminal, navigate to your project folder, and run this command to install everything:
+1. Open your terminal, navigate to your project folder, and run this command to install everything:
     ```sh
     pip install -r requirements.txt
     ```
-4. You also need to download the `spaCy` language model:
+2. You also need to download the `spaCy` language model:
     ```sh
     python -m spacy download en_core_web_sm
     ```